ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 console.log(choice()); // peach
 ```

 linkedSignal clearly expresses the relationship between options and choice without resorting to an effect usage.
 The new API has 2 forms: a simplified (presented here) and an advanced one where a developer has access to previous values of options and choice.
-It also has an advanced API which allows for more complex logic such as maintaining the user’s choice as long as it exists in the new list of options.
+It also has an advanced API which allows for more complex logic such as maintaining the user's choice as long as it exists in the new list of options.

 This new API is experimental, so please [give it a try](https://angular.dev/guide/signals/linked-signal) and let us know what you think!

 #### Introducing resource

-So far, signals in Angular have focused on synchronous data: storing state in signals, computed values, inputs, queries, etc. In Angular v19, we’re taking our first steps towards integrating signals with asynchronous operations by introducing a new experimental resource() API.
+So far, signals in Angular have focused on synchronous data: storing state in signals, computed values, inputs, queries, etc. In Angular v19, we're taking our first steps towards integrating signals with asynchronous operations by introducing a new experimental resource() API.
 A resource is an asynchronous dependency that participates in the signal graph.
 You can think of a resource as having three parts:

 1\.
 A request function, which expresses the exact request to be made in terms of signals.
 For example, a user resource might compute a request that depends on a user ID parameter in the current route.